domingo1021/Financial-Statement-Scraping/README.md

 ### Reminder
-1. The chrome.exe software is for Chrome99 version, make sure you have upgraded Chrome version before using this project.
+1. The chrome.exe software is for **Chrome 99 version**, make sure you have upgraded Chrome version before using this project.
 2. Please set a **Time interval**, which is `time.sleep(10)` in Python, about ten seconds between every time of scrape in order to **avoid anti-scraping**.